vermaharsha/Docsy/README.md

 - [Contributing](#contributing)

 ## Installation

-The website should now be accessible at
+The website should now be available at

 ## Usage

-The website is organized into several sections, including a Home, Services, Blogs , Our Teams , Contact and Sign Up .
+The website is divided into parts such as Home, Services, Blogs, Our Teams, Contact, and Sign Up.

 ## Contributing

-Contributions to this repository are always appreciated!
-If you discover a defect or have a suggestion for a new feature, please open an issue on GitHub.
-If you want to contribute code, simply fork the repository and make your changes through a pull request.
-Please ensure that your work is well-documented and adheres to the project's coding standards.
+Your contributions to this repository are always welcome!
+Please open an issue on GitHub if you find a bug or have a suggestion for a new feature.
+To contribute code, simply fork the repository and submit your changes via a pull request.
+Please ensure that your work is well-documented and follows the coding standards of the project.

 ## Glimpse
 ![webSS]()